GAS85/nextcloud_scripts/README.md

 Basically it works out from the box.
 Only that you have to check you nextcloud path, log path and create a log file for `php occ` output.
 Will do external ONLY shares rescan for nextcloud.

-I put it in
+Put it in

     /usr/local/bin/

 with `chmod 755`

-I run it under _nextcloud user_ (for me it is www-data) basically twice per day at 2:30 and 14:30.
+Run it under _nextcloud user_ (for me it is www-data) basically twice per day at 2:30 and 14:30.
 You can run it also hourly.
 This is my cron config:

     30 2,14 * * * perl -e 'sleep int(rand(1800))' && /usr/local/bin/nextcloud-file-sync.sh #Nextcloud file sync